 About the Worcester Center for Crafts:

-The Craft Center's mission is "to sustain craft as a vital part of our community" by providing high-quality craft education and training, by supporting craft artists in their professions, and through advocacy and public education initiatives including adult education classes and workshops, exhibitions showcasing the work of established and emerging artists, artist residencies, lectures, family events, studio rentals, Gallery Store, its Youth Craft + Creativity program and major events.
+The Craft Center's mission is "to inspire and build a creative community through the promotion, appreciation and teaching of craft."
+This mission includes the public education initiatives adult education classes and workshops, , exhibitions showcasing the work of established and emerging artists, artist residencies, lectures, family events, studio rentals, Gallery Store, its Youth Craft + Creativity program and major events.
 The WCC is a member of the Worcester Cultural Coalition and receives funding from the Massachusetts Cultural Council.